 Memo re COVID-19 (Coronavirus)

-- Messaging volunteers about not coming in if they are not well, have a fever, or have recently travelled
+- Prohibiting volunteers from coming in if they are not well, have a fever, or have recently travelled to restricted areas

-- Insisting volunteers age 70 and older, those with compromised immune systems, and those with underlying illnesses NOT volunteer to comply with Governor Cuomo’s Matilda’s Law
+- Discouraging volunteers age 70 and older, those with compromised immune systems, and those with underlying illnesses from volunteering to comply with Governor Cuomo’s Matilda’s Law

 - Reducing the number of people per shift

 - Setting up volunteer work spaces to allow for 6-feet between people

-- Having volunteers wash, sanitize and glove their hands before each shift and change gloves as needed during shifts
+- Having volunteers sanitize and glove their hands when entering the building

 - Stationing gloves, hand sanitizer, and disinfecting wipes in volunteer areas for frequent use